terrych/SetGame.Lib/README.md

 # SetGame

-I'll get around to writing this, I promise.
+Still a work in progress.
+I'll soon get around to writing this properly, I promise.